(CNN)Here's a look at the life of Amr Moussa, Egyptian diplomat, ambassador, and former minister of foreign affairs.

 June 13, 2010 - Moussa meets with Hamas leader Ismail Haniya in Gaza, the first senior Arab leader to visit Gaza since 2006.

 February 4, 2011 - Moussa participates in demonstrations in Cairo seeking to oust President Hosni Mubarak.
-On a French radio station, he hints at presidential aspirations by saying, "I am available to my country.
+On a French radio station, he hints at presidential aspirations, "I am available to my country.
 I am ready to serve as a citizen who is entitled to be a candidate."

 February 27, 2011 - Announces that he will run for president.